 The Nigerian capital market is regulated by a panoply of laws, chief among them being the Investments and Securities Act, 2007 (ISA).
-Divided into 18 parts, the ISA makes provision for the establishment of the Securities and Exchange Commission (SEC or the Commission).
-The SEC is the apex regulatory organ of the Nigerian capital market.
-The SEC, inter alia, has the power to:
+Divided into 18 parts, the ISA makes provision for the establishment of the Securities and Exchange Commission (SEC).
+The SEC is the main regulatory organ of the Nigerian capital market, and has the power, inter alia, to:

-- a make rules and regulations for the market;2
+- make rules and regulations for the market;2

-- b register and regulate securities exchanges and other self-regulatory organisations;
+- register and regulate securities exchanges and other self-regulatory organisations;

-- c register and regulate the issuance of securities;3
+- register and regulate the issuance of securities;3

-- d intervene in the management and control of failing capital market operators;4 and
+- intervene in the management and control of failing capital market operators;4 and

-- e in appropriate circumstances, impose penalties and levies on defaulting capital market operators.
+- in appropriate circumstances, impose penalties and levies on defaulting capital market operators.

-Consequently, the Securities and Exchange Commission Rules and Regulation, 2013 made by the SEC pursuant to its powers, is considered as the market’s bible.
+Consequently, the Securities and Exchange Commission Rules and Regulation, 2013 (the SEC Rules) drawn up by the SEC pursuant to its powers, is considered the market's 'bible'.
 The SEC periodically releases new rules to complement the SEC Rules.

 Two other key bodies established by the ISA are the Administrative Proceedings Committee (APC) and the Investments and Securities Tribunal (IST).
 The APC is a committee of the SEC established as a quasi-judicial fact-finding body.
-The APC essentially provides the avenue for market operators, against whom complaints have been made by investors and the SEC alike, to be heard prior to the determination of the complaint by the SEC.5 It goes without saying that a decision of the APC will be regarded as a decision of the SEC, and an appeal therefore can be made to the IST.
+Essentially, it provides the avenue for market operators against whom complaints have been made (by investors and the SEC alike) to be heard prior to the determination of the complaint by the SEC.5 It goes without saying that a decision of the APC will be regarded as a decision of the SEC, and an appeal can therefore be made to the IST.

-The IST6 is established under the ISA to hear and determine any question of law or dispute involving:
+The IST is established under the ISA to adjudicate on any question of law or dispute involving:

-- a a decision or determination of the Commission in the operation and application of this Act, and in particular, relating to any dispute between:
+- a decision or determination of the SEC in the operation and application of the ISA, and, in particular, relating to any dispute between:

-- c a capital market operator and the Commission;
+- a capital market operator and the SEC;

-- e an issuer of securities and the Commission; and
+- an issuer of securities and the SEC; and

-- f disputes arising from the administration, management and operation of collective investment schemes.
+- disputes arising from the administration, management and operation of collective investment schemes.6

 Decisions of the IST are to be enforced in the same manner as a decision of the Federal High Court (FHC).
 Appeals arising from decisions of the IST lie at the first instance to the Court of Appeal.